Evertras/simple-homemanager/04-checkpoint-part-2.md

 Nix syntax, so we'll jump back and forth between new syntax and how it applies to the `outputs` field.

-This is going to be long, but if this doesn't convince you that you were right to not dive into the rabbit holes of Nix docs on your own, nothing will.
+This is going to be long.
+If this doesn't convince you that you were right to not dive into the rabbit holes of Nix docs on your own, nothing will.

 ## Outputs